Dominy craftsmen: Workshops

 The Dominy home (c.
 1765), woodworking shop (1791), and clock shop (c.
 1798) sat on Main Street in East Hampton.

 The Dominy home was demolished in 1946 and the family shops were moved from their original locations.
 The shop buildings were most recently located at Mulford Farm.

 In 1957, the Winterthur Museum, Garden and Library acquired tools, equipment, furnishings, and fittings from the Dominy shops.
 Reconstructions of the shops have been on display at Winterthur since 1960.
 Winterthur curator Charles F. Hummel wrote an influential book on the Dominy craftsmen in 1968.

 Museum

 In 2021, it was announced the Dominy family home would be rebuilt on Main Street using architectural specifications from the Historical American Buildings Survey.
 As of January 2022, the East Hampton Historical Society is in the process of restoring the home and shops for use as a museum.

+By December 2023 the first phase of the reconstruction had concluded.
+According to Robert Hefner, a windmill historian, the clock shop holds great importance due to the presence of a significant forge and fireplace.
+Once the restoration of the clock shop's interior is completed, it will mark a major milestone towards achieving the overall restoration goal.
+Mr. Hefner also mentions that the museum already possesses a substantial collection of donated furniture and tools, further contributing to the completeness of the exhibit.
+Ultimately, the responsibility falls on the historical society to assemble the exhibit, develop an interpretive program, and ultimately open it to the public.